gilann/Visualize/README.md

 # Visualize
-Was developed as a part of min project.
+Was developed as a part of mini project.